squid-cache/squid-cache.github.io/ConfigExamples/FullyTransparentWithTPROXY.rst

  * You must make sure rp_filter is disabled in the kernel
  * You must make sure ip_forwarding is enabled in the kernel

 Can you please check that you've enabled ip_forwarding in your kernel.
-If that doesn't work, I don't know if the "vhost vport=80" is required in the http_port line in the squid config (we don't have these options enabled on our proxies).
+If that doesn't work, I don't know if the "vhost vport=80" is required in the SquidConf:http_port line in the squid config (we don't have these options enabled on our proxies).

 I use the ip_wccp module to make the kernel handle the GRE packets correctly (which works slightly differently from the ip_gre module).
 Do you have a GRE tunnel set up in linux?
 If so, what command are you running to set it up?
 I don't have an example to give you here, but I'm sure other people are using the ip_gre module with wccp to handle the GRE packets, and should be able to help.